legaultmarc/pytorch-genotypes-dataloader/README.md

 creation.
 Once it has been created using `create=True`, there is **no need** to create it again.

 By default, the chunks hold 200k variants, but this can be changed easily.

-# Features and roadmap

-This project is very young and most non-trivial tasks require querying the sqlite3 database manually.
-This is relatively straightforward and the VCF object holds a reference to a database connection object (`.con`) which can be used for this purpose.

-In the future, I aim to make it more easy to search and extract specific variants or genomic regions.

-I would also like to support other file formats.

-Feature requests and contributions are welcome.